Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid: Main results

 with

 according to Kelvin's theorem.
 Here $\tau$ denotes the unit counterclockwise tangential vector so that $n = \tau^\perp$.
-Let us mention here that we will also use the notation $\tau$ on $\partial \Omega$ such that $n := \tau^\perp$ so that it is clockwise.
+Let us mention here that we will also use the notation $\tau$ on $\partial \Omega$ such that $n := \tau^\perp$ so that it is clockwise in this case (see Fig.~\ref{Fig1}).

-\ In the irrotational case, the system \eqref{SYS_full_system} can be recast as an ODE whose unknowns are the degrees of freedom of the solid, namely $\vartheta$ and $h$.
-In particular the motion of the fluid is completely determined by the solid position and velocity.
-In order to state this, let us introduce the variables
+\ In the irrotational case, System \eqref{SYS_full_system}-\eqref{irr} can be recast as an ODE whose unknowns are the degrees of freedom of the solid, namely $\vartheta$ and $h$.
+In particular, given \eqref{circ}, the motion of the fluid is completely determined by the solid position and velocity.
+To state this rigorously, let us introduce the variables